 The FASB 95 Explained

 The statement of cash flows helps organization like churches understand how the financial resources are coming into and out of the organization over a period of time rather than at a specific point in time like other financial statements.
 It also tell the organization if they generated cash.
 This differs from the income statement where it can tell you if an organization made a profit.
 You could have an organization that made considerable amount of money (in flow of cash) but still be in debt according to the income statement because of start up cost or other things.
 While the FASB 95 does not require the cash flow document the FASB 117 corrects this oversight and extends the requirement to not-for-profits.

 The FASB 117 and Why Its Needed

 The FASB 117 regulation requires all not-for-profits (non-profits) to provide the following:

 - statement of activities

 - statement of cash flows

-Because of these regulations that non-profits should adhere to is the reason we had our software reviewed to ensure it was compliant.
+Because of these regulations that non-profits should adhere to is the reason we had our church accounting software reviewed.
 See our more in depth post and the accompanying links!
-Companies that have not done this will fail when it comes to the proper reporting.
 If you have any questions as to these issues please give us a call at 1-800-596-4266 or visit our web site.
-You can also email us at firstname.lastname@example.org
+You can also email us at email@example.com